 The options for resolving the problem are simple and straightforward: stop spending and start paying.

 You must reduce the balance to below your credit limit.
 That means you have to stop making charges and start paying more than the minimum balance.
 In terms of creditworthiness, the lower you keep your credit card balance, the better.

-So the best advice is to keep your balances low.
+The best advice is to always keep your balances low.
 That will help you keep the best rates on your card.